KazuhideMimura/GeoMAC/README.md

 You can also use `git clone` and run `modeAnalysis.ipynb` on your local PC

 ## Flow
-### 1. load elemental map images and get brightness value
+### 1. load elemental composition maps and get brightness for each pixel

 <p align="center">
   <img src="out/001/01_elemental_distribution_map.jpg" width="1200">